SCUA News

 SCUA supports student success by providing opportunities for internships, capstone projects, practicums, student workers, and volunteers.
 Their projects include conducting research and archival processing, creating libguides and story maps, creating exhibits, and writing blog posts.
 Some of the experiences in SCUA lead to external internships and job opportunities in the field.
 Online University Archives Exhibit […]

 by Beth Ann Koelsch Scrapbooks can often be very fragile, especially if the pages themselves are brittle.
 Many scrapbooks are filled with uncaptioned photographs and other materials such as programs, postcards, clippings, greeting cards, and ticket stubs.
-The lack of contextual information makes it challenging to understanding the “story” of the creator, especially if we […]
+The lack of contextual information makes it challenging to understand the “story” of the creator, especially if we […]

-Manuscripts Rare Books The Novel That Created the Genre: The Castle of Otranto, A Gothic Story Generally considered to be the first gothic novel at its initial publication in 1764; Horace Walpole added both his name as the author and the subtitle “A Gothic Story” by the second edition.
-This book served as the model […]
+Manuscripts World War II Era Homefront Propaganda Poster Created and first distributed in 1943, this poster conveyed the attitude of winning the war effort through cooperation and collaboration.
+Rare Books The Novel That Created the Genre: The Castle of Otranto, A Gothic Story Generally considered to be the first gothic novel at its initial publication […]

 by Audrey Sage Every scrapbook tells a unique story.
 Looking through scrapbooks that were created by women who have served in the military throughout the last century is a very special experience.
 Snapshots share a moment in time that can only briefly capture the experience of the veteran.
 There are playful photos, very serious images, […]